jonas-raposinha/R-trend-correct/README.md

 # R-trend-correct
-4 methods for trend correction or analysis on 1d or 2d data using boundary conditions
+4 methods for trend correction or analysis using boundary conditions